PRIVACY STATEMENT FOR WEST OF ENGLAND BAPTIST ASSOCIATION

 You have the right to ask us not to process your personal information.
 However you will need to understand that we may be unable to provide our services to you if we are unable to record and process certain details.
 You can ask us to amend or correct your personal data.

-If you have any questions about this Privacy Statement, the practices of our web site, or your dealings with the site, please contact us at:
+If you have any questions about this Privacy Statement, the practices of our social media platforms, website, or your dealings with the site, please contact us at:

 West of England Baptist Association